-My own website includes PowerPoint presentations introducing the stories in the each of the chapters we will be reading (see http://linguae.weebly.com/adult-courses.html ).
+My own website includes PowerPoint presentations introducing the stories in the each of the chapters we will be reading (see http://linguae.weebly.com/courses.html ).
 I will ask people to view these, as well as reading the chapters themselves, in advance of each class and will provide a recording of the passages.
 FOR COPYRIGHT REASONS, THE RECORDINGS SHOULD NOT BE PASSED ON TO ANYBODY ELSE.

 Latin via Ovid provides complete coverage of the vocabulary and grammar needed to begin reading Latin poetry, particularly Ovid’s Metamorphoses, a collection of stories from Greek mythology, which has served as a source of inspiration for writers and artists ever since.
 The book is meant to be completed in the 1st year of a university course, in which students would probably be attending 3-4 hours classes weekly.
 We are aiming to cover just over one quarter of the book in 10 3-hourly sessions.
 This should be enough time to cover most of the exercises but you will, in any case, need to spend some time in preparation between classes and reviewing what we have already done.
 Individuals’ needs differ but on average you should aim to spend a couple of hours per week on this and longer if you can spare the time (I realise this is difficult in Hong Kong!).
 You will be welcome to email me (email@example.com) at any time if you need help between sessions.

 The schedule below is a tentative one and the pace may be altered depending on the needs of the majority of students.

-Session 1 (11/10 – Room 1305) Personal introduction in Latin (name and country of origin).
+Session 1 (7/10) Personal introduction in Latin (name and country of origin).
 An introduction to the language, its history, structure and the restored and ecclesiastical (`Italianate’) pronunciations, exemplified in videos of a Harvard Commencement Day oration and videos of lessons taught by Matthew Kiel in the USA and Luigi Miraglia in Italy.
 Outline of resources available on the Web, including the Glossa and Oxford dictionaries..
 Overview of the Latin noun and verb.
 Introduction to the textbook, Chapter 1 (Charta Geographica ) Nominative, Accusative and Ablative of 1st and 2nd. declension nouns.
 3rd person present verb forms.
 Questions with ubi and –ne.

-Session 7 (22/11 – Room 1006) Asking about someone’s job.
+Session 7 (25/11) Asking about someone’s job.
 Chapter.
 8 (Pan et Syringa).
 Numbers 20-90, 100 and 1000, future tense of 1st and 2nd. conjugations and of sum, 2nd. declension nouns and 1st/2nd. declension adjectives in –er, word order with adjectives.
 Asking and giving your age.

-Session 10 (13/12 – Room 1006) Chapter 11.(Philemon and Baucis (pars prima)) Third declension nouns (excluding neuters with ablative in –ī)..
+Session 10 (16/12) Chapter 11.(Philemon and Baucis (pars prima)) Third declension nouns (excluding neuters with ablative in –ī)..
 Declension of duo.
 Ordinal numbers..
 REVISION